Black Humboldt

 Programming

 Black Humboldt's events and programming have always and will always house arts as a tool to transform and express culture.
 The arts have a long history within Black and afro culture for being a vehicle for social change, expression and healing.
 Live music, singing, poetry, dance and so much more, is written in our DNA and is something shared across all the many races, ethnicities and languages of Blackness, it is crucial to our foundation as an organization.
 Through the performing arts Black Humboldt is creating safe spaces for Artists to bare themselves but also cultural awareness, preservation and representation.
+The arts and cultural priorities of Black Humboldt include culture preservation and representation that is true to the communities we serve.
+The actions we are taking to address these priorities are including as many collaborators from the communities we serve, ensuring that cultural events are curated and orchestrated by that culture and that there is always a safe space for reflection afterwards to create constructive space for improvements.
+Some other arts and cultural priorities include arts being the backbone of our programming, as the arts have served as a catalyst for Black & Brown social change and healing for generations.
+Some actions we've taken to ensure this include maintaining relationships and collaborations with local artists.

 Black Liberation Month - February